credativ/icingaweb2-module-azure/README.md

 not intensively tested currently.

 *) PostgreSQL Security Alert Policies are untested by the time of writing.
-Please note for PostgreSQl Security Alert Policies that there is no "list" function in the Azure API implemented.
+Please note for PostgreSQL Security Alert Policies that there is no "list" function in the Azure API implemented.
 So the importer has to be set up with a white space separated list of names for the policies to query.